zzhikai/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-User adds a duplicate Applicant.
+User adds a duplicate applicant.

     * 1b1.
-LinkedOUT does not add the applicant and shows error message to the user.
+LinkedOUT does not add the applicant and shows an error message to the user.

       Use case resumes at step 1.